Azure/api-management-developer-portal/README.md

 ## <a name="overview"></a> Overview

-If you're looking for **general documentation on the developer portal**, please refer to [Azure documentation](https://aka.ms/apimdocs/portal).

-## <a name="implementation"></a> Implementation details

-The portal is based on our own fork of the [Paperbits framework](http://paperbits.io/) - a [JAMstack technology](https://jamstack.org/).
+The new developer portal is based on our own fork of the [Paperbits framework](http://paperbits.io/) - a [JAMstack technology](https://jamstack.org/), which we extended to provide API Management-specific features.

-We extended the original Paperbits functionality to provide API Management-specific widgets (e.g., a list of APIs, Products).
-We also implemented a connector to an API Management instance for saving and retrieving content (e.g., pages, configuration, styling).

-## <a name="self-hosted"></a> Self-hosted version

-You can deploy your own portal outside of an API Management instance.
+You can deploy and self-host it outside of an API Management instance.
 This approach allows you to edit the portal's codebase and extend the provided core functionality.
 For  instructions, please refer to [**documentation in the repository's Wiki section**](https://github.com/Azure/api-management-developer-portal/wiki).

 ## <a name="roadmap"></a> Roadmap